 And, while teaching jobs are available across Canada, the outlook for teaching jobs varies by region, for example, in Ontario, teaching jobs are limited.
 So, it’s important to do your research.
-When you explore best cities for teaching jobs, it’s best to start looking the job outlook for the province or territory that you are thinking about living in.
+When you explore best cities for teaching jobs, it’s best to start looking at the job outlook for the province or territory that you are thinking about living in.

 You may find the outlook for teaching jobs is fair at the provincial level.
 However, you may find regions within the province where the outlook is good.
 So, you can explore the best cities to find teaching jobs within those regions.